 We have been expanding the application of the LCA method and enhancing the understanding of the environmental impact of our products in quantitative terms, especially our best-selling models worldwide.
-LCAs have been conducted for over 90% of these models.
+Coverage on a unit basis has reached approximately 80% of models globally and approximately 90% in Europe.